andreissrasa/listallppa-share-reinstall-purge.esly/README.md

 # List all PPA.

-* Share & Reinstall & Purge easly w/ ppa-purge
+* Share & Reinstall & Purge easly w/ ppa: mode that is the most efficient.

 Script that lists all the PPA installed on the system.
 Share, reinstall or purge PPA`s easly.